previous festival Highlights

 from Festival 2019

-Erlend Tait The Art of Stained Glass, talk and demonstration
+Erlend Tait: The Art of Stained Glass

 For centuries, the art of stained glass has embellished and enriched places of worship and continues to do so.
 Erlend Tait is one of a very small number of stained glass artists based in Scotland.
 After art school, he served a 7 year traineeship at Christian Shaw Stained Glass, one of the UK’s leading ecclesiastical stained glass firms.
 He has completed more than 40 design commissions in both ecclesiastical and secular settings.
 This was a unique opportunity to discover more about this ancient art.